LUP-LuftbildUmweltPlanung/Data_acquisition/README.md

 ### Executing program

-* Create a directory and place the shape files you want to use for the data acquisition in it
+* Create a directory and place the shape files you want to use for the data acquisition in it.
-* Open the program file you want to work with
+* Open the program file you want to work with.
 * To run multiple WMS requests, define each configuration in a YAML file like this:
 <pre> - index: 0  # Explanation row - update index for each new config